Skip navigation

 Pain in the eye can be an important symptom of a health problem.
 Make sure you tell your health care provider if you have eye pain that does not go away.

 Tired eyes or some eye discomfort (eyestrain) is most often a minor problem and it will often go away with rest.
 These problems may be caused by the wrong eyeglass or contact lens prescription.
-Sometimes they are due to a problem with the eye muscles.
+It may also be due to prolonged use of devices such as cell phones, tablets, or computers (digital eye strain).
+In some cases, it is due to a problem with the eye muscles.

 Causes

 Many things can cause pain in or around the eye.
-If the pain is severe, does not go away, or causes vision loss, seek medical attention immediately.
+If the pain is severe, does not go away, or reduces your vision, seek medical attention immediately.

 Some things that can cause eye pain are: